huaweicloud/terraform-provider-huaweicloud/docs/resources/bcs_instance.md

   BCS service needs to exclusively occupy the CCE cluster.
 Please make sure that the CCE cluster is not occupied before deploying the BCS service.
 Changing this will create a new instance.

-* `enterprise_project_id` - (Required, String, ForceNew) Specifies the ID of the enterprise project that the BCS instance belong to.
-Changing this will create a new instance.
+* `enterprise_project_id` - (Required, String) Specifies the ID of the enterprise project that the BCS instance belong to.

 * `password` - (Required, String, ForceNew) Specifies the Resource access and blockchain management password.
 The password consists of 8 to 12 characters and must consist at least three of following: uppercase letters, lowercase